5c00by/HomeLab/HomeLab.md

 - ASUS M5A97 R2.0 AM3+ AMD 970 SATA 6Gb/s USB 3.0 ATX AMD Motherboard (AmdFx 8350 processor 16gb Ram(expanding to 32 later)/ Samsung 512gb SSD, WD Black 2TB hard drive, 2.5" WD Blue 1Tb Drive( Planned migration to 6 WD IronWolf Green 4tb drives)/ AMD RX560 4gb Graphics Card/ AMD RX560 2gb Graphics Card 9 non-crossfire) "Site C" ( will be used as another Proxmox Node with Both Graphics Cards being in use for up to 2 seperate VM's for thin clients and HTPC usage With Plex)

--Asus AMD Zacate E350-m1-Pro- (Amd A5 processor, 10gb Ram, 6 WD 3tb Green Drives, AMD R7 4gb Graphics Card) "Site B" Will be used as a proxmox node but will mainly be used for Cloud Storage with NextCloud
+- Asus AMD Zacate E350-m1-Pro- (Amd A5 processor, 10gb Ram, 6 WD 3tb Green Drives, AMD R7 4gb Graphics Card) "Site B" Will be used as a proxmox node but will mainly be used for Cloud Storage with NextCloud

 - 10" lcd Touch panel hardwired to local alarm system for control